huaalan/fightbox/README.md

-# Fightbox
+# Fightbox Rev.2
-All button fightbox with 11 buttons
+All button fightbox with 11 buttons with altered button position and extra mounting holes.
+Extra mounting holes can help minimize the size of the overall case.

 # Firmware
 Use https://gp2040-ce.info/ to flash firmware